 Around the world, no fish strikes fear in the hearts of humans quite like the great white shark.
 This massive fish can be up to 20 feet long.
 With their enormous size and lethal hunting prowess, the great white is the most aggressive shark and is responsible for the most shark attacks and killed the most humans out of any shark species.
 Its massive jaws have one of the highest bite forces of any living animal.

-As a matter of fact, there have been many massive great white sharks caught over the years.
+As a matter of fact, many massive great white sharks have been caught over the years.
 The world record for the single largest shark ever caught on a rod and reel belongs to a man named Alfred Dean.
-His fish has the distinction of being not only the largest great white shark caught by an angler but also the single biggest fish recorded by the International Game Fish Association, ever.
+His fish has the distinction of being not only the largest great white shark caught by an angler but also the single biggest fish ever recorded by the International Game Fish Association.

 The Angler Who'd Go Down in History

-However, Dean's true love was fishing, and he was able to get out and pursue his love of fishing for a few months each year between harvests.
+However, Dean's passion was fishing, which he threw himself into a few months each year between harvests.
 He quickly formed a deep love for the ocean and shark hunting.
 At that time, targeting shark species was not a very popular pastime.
 Most sharks were bycatches from anglers targeting a different species.
 Dean, however, wanted to tangle with the biggest fish in the ocean, which is what eventually led him to pursue great whites.

 Dean hooked his first big one in the Great Southern Ocean off South Australia.
-Unfortunately, his rod and line broke, losing the fish.
+Unfortunately, his rod and line broke, causing him to lose that shark.
 He managed to jerry-rig his rod back together with a broomstick and soon landed another great white shark.
-Unfortunately, this wasn't exactly the monster Dean was looking for: the shark only weighed 868 pounds.
-The joke was "not bad, Alfie, for landing him with a broomstick."
+Unfortunately, this wasn't exactly the monster Dean was looking for: It only weighed 868 pounds.
+The joke was, "Not bad, Alfie, for landing him with a broomstick."

-Despite being rather small, this catch was a key turning point for Dean; after his rod broke, he realized he needed heavier equipment.
+Despite being rather small for a great white, this catch was a key turning point for Dean; after his rod broke, he realized he needed heavier equipment.
 He ended up sourcing some heavy-duty wood for himself, which he then commissioned to be made into super-strong fishing rods so he could continue targeting great white sharks.

 Dean's catch instantly redefined the maximum size of fish that could be fought and landed using a rod and reel.